monkphin/nlaw/README.md

 # Bugs and issues.

 ## Index Page
 index.html has some issues with its three content boxes, where they don't auto size to match each other's vertical lengths; this is due to having to place them within divs to allow for margins to function without causing the content to overflow to a new row.
+As a work around, all three text boxes have roughly similar amounts of text so that they're mostly the same height, depending on the screen width.
 <br><br>
  The content boxes are also slightly wider than expected when on mobile, resulting in them filling the horizontal space, rather than having some breathing room around the edges.
 These issues are being investigated but may not be resolved by the time the project needs to be handed in.